zhaohuic/Docs/docs/index.md

     2. Anticipated Duration: Up to Seven Days
     3. Operational Continuity: After the move the cluster will remain operational until the end of the semester.

-    Stheno will be decommissioned on  October 6th, 2023.
+    Stheno was decommissioned on October 6th, 2023.
 Stheno users can access their data from Lochness when Lochness is returned to service.

 ## Current clusters